ajstarks/deck/cmd/decksh/README.md

-# decksh -- a little language for deck markup
+# decksh: a little language for deck markup

 ```decksh``` is a domain-specific language (DSL) for generating ```deck``` markup.